axelvaldez/radical-companies/_posts/2024/escape-from-freedom/2024-12-21-escape-from-freedom.markdown

 <h1>Late Last Nigt&hellip;</h1>
  <p>Late last night I read the latest Corporate Rebel post and in it Pim de Morre<a href='#en02'><sup id='bm02'>&hairsp;&nabla;&hairsp;</sup></a> announced that he was reading <em>Escape from Freedom</em><a href='#en02'><sup id='bm02'>&hairsp;&nabla;&hairsp;</sup></a>.
 I read this book in 1969-70 when I was 18-19 years old (I am 73 now).</p>
- <p>In the newsletter Pim says that Fromm talks about <em>Escape from Freedom</em> and <em>Embrace Freedom</em>.
-I will find down more detail when I start to read it again (50 years later).
+ <p>I will find down more detail when I start to read it again (50 years later).
 I have probably consciously forgotten most of it, but the lessons became part of me.</p>

 <div style="margin-bottom:1in; font-family: American Typewriter, serif; ">
  <span style="float:right;  ">